Hand Tallies for elections and policies;

 A quick show of hands can tally most rules to decide elections or policies for about 100 voters.
 (Voters might be easier to count if they are able to move into “preference groups”.)

-The Movable-Vote Workshop teaches small groups to use paper chips or cards for quick votes.
+The Movable-Vote Workshop teaches small groups to use paper cards for quick votes.
 It offers the best rules for budgets, reps and projects.

 Ballot Data-Entry Forms